Peanuts (Whole):

 Frequently Asked Questions

-1 cup of Peanuts (Whole) weighs 145 grams.
-This is the standard measurement used in most American recipes.
+- 1 cup of Peanuts (Whole) weighs 145 grams — the standard used in most American recipes.
+Use the converter above for any other amount.

-How many cups is 145 grams of Peanuts (Whole)?
+- How many grams is ¼ cup of Peanuts (Whole)?